Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 SaaS vs custom: the build-vs-buy decision in one chart

 Most pitches dress this up.
-Here’s the unvarnished version — the same diagram we draw on the whiteboard in scoping calls.
+Here’s the unvarnished version, the same diagram we draw on the whiteboard in scoping calls.
+Read it top to bottom: the first Yes decides the build.

 Dimension SaaS Custom